Jean-Michel Frank: Career

 Frank found himself with a substantial family inheritance, enabling him to travel around Paris from 1920 to 1925.
 His newfound wealth also allowed him to become acquainted and work with an elite network of people.
 In Venice he met the cosmopolitan society that gathered around Stravinsky and Diaghilev.
 Around 1927, Eugenia Errázuriz introduced him to 18th century styles and her own modern, minimalist aesthetic, and she became his mentor.
 Though Frank never received any formal training or education in the design field, his use of natural materials and simplicity were widely favored.

-Frank sought to design spaces that were uncluttered, featured neutral color schemes, and exotic patterns.
-His idea of simplicity extended to everything including his wardrobe; having owned forty of the exact same gray flannel shirts.
+Frank sought to design spaces that were uncluttered and that featured neutral color schemes and exotic patterns.
+His idea of simplicity extended to everything including his wardrobe—he owned forty of the exact same gray flannel shirts.
 Frank drew inspiration from Ancient Egypt, Louis XVI, and the Art Deco movement.
 According to Frank, "the noble frames that came to us from the past can receive today's creations."
-Throughout his career, Frank collaborated with designers and artists, such as, Diego Giacometti, Salvador Dalí, Emilio Terry, and Christian Berard.
+Throughout his career, Frank collaborated with designers and artists such as Diego Giacometti, Salvador Dalí, Emilio Terry, and Christian Berard.

-In the 1920s, Frank and Adolphe Chanaux, a parisian decorator, met and inaugurated a collaboration that launches them into the center of Parisian art life.
+In the 1920s, Frank and Adolphe Chanaux, a Parisian decorator, met and inaugurated a collaboration that launched them into the center of Parisian art life.
 Frank and Chanaux searched for "balance" and developed a classic expression of spaces.
 Together, they decorated apartments for Jean-Pierre Guerlain, Marie-Laure de Noailles, and Louis Aragon.
 In 1924, Frank was commissioned by Jean Rene Guerrand to design a unique collection of home furniture.
 Part of this collection was the sheepskin Club Chair and Parchment-Covered Dressing Table.

-During the 1930s, Frank was a teacher for design at the Paris Atelier, a satellite school of Parsons School of Design, where he developed the famous parsons table.
+During the 1930s, Frank was a teacher for design at the Paris Atelier, a satellite school of Parsons School of Design, where he developed the famous Parsons table.
 Frank challenged his students to create a table that would retain its integrity whether sheathed in gold leaf, mica, parchment, or even painted burlap.
-Thus, the T- square table was developed.
+Thus, the T-square table was developed.
 This table got its name due to the perpendicular relationship between the leg and the tabletop.
-Constructed by a Parsons handyman according to the design drawings drawn by Frank's students, the table was first executed in New York for a student exhibition.In 1932, Frank and Chanaux opened a shop at #140 Rue du Faubourg Saint-Honoré.
+Constructed by a Parsons handyman according to the design drawings drawn by Frank's students, the table was first executed in New York for a student exhibition.
+In 1932, Frank and Chanaux opened a shop at #140 Rue du Faubourg Saint-Honoré.